Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

      > **Note:** This application supports only PMG1-CY7113 BSP and EVAL_PMG1_B1_DRP BSP.
    </details>

 5. After programming the kit, disconnect the USB cable.
-Move to the next step for EVAL_PMG1_B1_DRP kit.
+Move to the next step for EVAL_PMG1_B1_DRP and EVAL_PMG1-S3_DUALDRP kits.
 Change the position on the power selection jumper (J5) to 1-2, to power the kit through the USB PD port (J10) in operational mode for PMG1-CY7113 prototyping kit.

 6. Reconnect the USB cable to KitProg3 Type-C port (J1).

 7. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

 8. For PMG1-CY7113, power the kit through the USB PD port (J10), using the second USB cable.
-Skip this step for the EVAL_PMG1_B1_DRP kit as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).
+For EVAL_PMG1_S3_DUALDRP, power the kit through USB PD port(J10 or J14).Skip this step for the EVAL_PMG1_B1_DRP kit as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).

-   As soon as the kit is powered through the USB PD port, the application starts printing "Displaying 12-bit SAR ADC output: DIFFERENTIAL mode - Signed".
+   As soon as the kit is powered through the USB PD port, the application starts printing **Displaying 12-bit SAR ADC output: DIFFERENTIAL mode - Signed**.
 Consequently, the digital output codes and the corresponding value of the measured analog input voltages are automatically displayed at an interval of 500 milliseconds each.

 9. Measure the voltage applied to the Vplus/Vminus input of the ADC using a multimeter and compare with the corresponding voltages and digital codes displayed on the serial terminal, using the standard ADC conversion formula:

-   Code = (Vin/Vref) * (2^n - 1), where 'n' is the resolution in number of bits used for representing the digital code.
+   Code = (Vin/Vref)*(2^n - 1), where n is the resolution in number of bits used for representing the digital code.

 > **Note** The ADC is configured in differential input mode by default.
-To change the input into single-ended/differential mode and also to choose the resultant output code format as signed/unsigned, see the configuration in the [Design and implementation](#design-and-implementation) section.
+To change the input into single-ended or differential mode and to choose the resultant output code format as signed/unsigned, see the configuration in the [Design and implementation](#design-and-implementation) section.

 **Figure 3.
 UART terminal display of signed and unsigned code format**